JonSnowbd/ZT/readme.md

 Note that anything related to zt.app directly is self contained, and if you so wish you can use all the abstractions without using the state machine loop for window management, if you just want the packages.

+## Gotcha:

+- By linking ZT the following packages are available to your app on both windows and ubuntu: `zt`, `gl`, `glfw`, `imgui`, `stb_image`
+- ImVec2 and ImVec4 are both substituted with zlm's Vec2 and Vec4 structs respectively, you can use both interchangeably.
+- `ZTAppConfig` is initial state, it is not recommended to try and change its variables after starting it(more specifically after the init function.) expecting the changes to work.
+For changing icon and window title after init, see glfw and its documentation.
+- Disabling power saving mode will let GLFW handle buffer flip timing, so likely will be at vsync fps rather than on every event.
+- In update you are free to do anything you want that you'd do in any opengl/glfw loop, the only things done in the event loop are as follows:
+    - `glClear` to clear current buffer
+    - `igNewFrame` to set up imgui frame logic
+    - **Your applications update function**
+    - if `config.imguiVisible` imgui is rendered, otherwise draw data is discarded and the imgui frame is ended.
+    - glfw buffers are swapped and events are polled.
+    - Timing management sets the delta time, and if `config.energySaving`, an event is awaited before continuing the loop, otherwise it lets glfw handle vsync timing.

 ## How Do I...

 - Show smooth animation in powersaving mode?